YuehChuan/Tutorials/README.md

       <li><b>Introduction</b> - (<a href="https://medium.freecodecamp.org/linked-lists-why-what-and-how-f96b04790ac4">read</a>) -
       Singly linked list that appends to the head of the list.</li>
       <li><b>Intermediate</b> - (<a href="https://medium.freecodecamp.org/linked-list-why-what-and-how-pt-2-20c5f19323c3">read</a>) -
-      Singly linked list that add the nodes in order.</li>
+      Singly linked list that adds nodes in order.</li>
       <li><b>Advanced</b> - (<a href="https://medium.freecodecamp.org/doubly-linked-list-why-what-and-how-59aba937abcf">read</a> -
       Doubly linked list, nodes in order, has a head and a tail.</li>
     </ul>